Most roasting done now is technically actually baking, but the pans are still referred to as roasting pans.

 In England, the Sunday roast dinner is still a very common occurrence, so roasting pans get very frequent use.
-In North America, they live most of the year in a basement, attic or at the back of a cupboard until an occasion arises for a roasted piece of meat (typically Thanksgiving and Christmas.)
+In many North American households, they live most of the year in a basement, attic or at the back of a cupboard until an occasion arises for a roasted piece of meat (typically Thanksgiving and Christmas.)

 Roasting pan uses, however, aren’t restricted just to roasting meat.
 They can be used to as a water bath, or as an oversized casserole-dish for pot-luck sizes of lasagna or baked beans, shepherd’s pie, cobbler, or scalloped potatoes.
 Small ones can be used to bake sausages in, make toad in the hole, etc. They can also be used for roasting vegetables.

 The pans are made of metal or Pyrex.
 Some may come with a lid.
 The metal can be made of stainless steel, cast iron, enamelled or a non-stick coated material.
 Cast-iron ones, which can be plain or enamelled, can be very heavy, even before you start loading food into them.
 Blue-speckled enamel roasters with lids are a North American classic.